 Furthermore, the EB-5 visa offers a much more direct path to permanent residency than the H-1B.
 The EB-5 is a true immigrant visa establishing a path to permanent residency for up to 10,000 immigrant investors and their immediate family every year.
 The H-1B on the other hand, is a non-immigrant visa that typically lasts between three to six years.

 Finally, the H-1B visa requires sponsorship from a U.S. employer.
 If, for any reason, your employment were terminated, you would need to find another employer to sponsor your H1-B visa or you would be forced to leave the U.S. The EB-5 program has no such requirement.
 When an immigrant investor applies for an EB-5 visa, he or she will receive a conditional green card and after two years, can apply to have the conditional status removed.
-Investor immigrants have had a great deal of success making the transition to permanent residency in recent years and any risks of failure in the EB-5 program can be minimized by hiring an experienced EB-5 attorney to conduct proper research and due diligence on the project you invest in.
+Investor immigrants have had a great deal of success making the transition to permanent residency in recent years and any risks of failure in the EB-5 program can be minimized by hiring an experienced EB-5 lawyer to conduct proper research and due diligence on the project you invest in.

 If you are considering permanent residency in the United States, the EB-5 visa may be the best choice for you.
-Our San Francisco EB-5 immigration attorneys at the Law Offices of Vaughan de Kirby can advise you on the information necessary to qualify for an EB-5 visa.
+Our San Francisco EB-5 immigration investment lawyers at the Law Offices of Vaughan de Kirby can advise you on the information necessary to qualify for an EB-5 visa.
 Call us today at 415-221-2345 for more information.